 When planning how the case shall unfold, plan on discovery disputes that will add several months to each exchange.
 Expect the defense to make absurd objections and give you nonsensical answers, and plan to bring a motion to compel further responses.
 Usually the defense asks for an extension of time to make their initial response, as if it actually takes six weeks to come up with boilerplate objections and misinformation.
 After receiving the responses, allow another week to review them with the lead attorney.
 Upon identifying everything objectionable and disappointing in the responses, it will take at least two weeks for the attorneys to attempt to work out compromises, and a while longer to receive supplemental responses.
 After all that, you still might have no choice but to file a motion.
 All of this takes time, so you must be prepared for it when you establish the timetable for your case.
 As a rule of thumb, figure on receiving responses 90 to 120 days after you serve a round of discovery.
 It is even possible that the defense will violate the court order requiring further responses, so you might have to go through the process again, meaning another conference with the attorneys, and another motion.

 When both sides have exchanged their first round of discovery, and the answers are as good as they can be, it is time to take depositions if they are really necessary.
 It is not always necessary for the plaintiff to take the deposition of the defendants, or even the witnesses.
 You do not want to show too much of your case, but on the other hand, you cannot risk the possibility that a key witness will move away or die.
 The lead attorney has to make the decision as to which depositions to take, if any.
-The Dog Bite Litigation Forms contain thorough, time-saving deposition outlines for a variety of witnesses, including the dog owner, a child witness, adult "fact witnesses," so-called "damages witnesses," and others.
+The Dog Bite Lawsuit Forms contain thorough, time-saving deposition outlines for a variety of witnesses, including the dog owner, a child witness, adult “fact witnesses,” so-called “damages witnesses,” and others.